rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area copy/Rectangles/Index.md

 ---
 title: "Rectangles"
 description: "The article explains how to find the area of a rectangle using the formula length x width.
-It also shows how to visualize the process using unit squares."
+It also shows examples and visual representations."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00